Denzil77777/TDPECV/README.md

 Now  being at AWS Cloudfront,  Distributions,  Copy the  link, ( Distribution Domain name) and you should see your wonderful CV!

+## If anyone needs the screen shots via the AWS Console please do ask.

 ##  License